robertclarkson/silverstripe-watermark/README.md

 include into your Silverstripe directory

-Usage: Add a watermarked image somewhere (could be in the CMS or otherwise.
+Usage: Add a watermarked image somewhere (could be in the CMS or otherwise).

-Call addWatermark() on your image, and pass to it an image object
+Call addWatermark() on your image, and pass to it an image object (the watermark)

 ```
 public function getWaterMarkedImage() {